Treasury Stock on the Balance Sheet

 Neither course of action mentioned above is necessarily better than the other as it depends entirely upon the capital allocation skill of management.

-Historically, a business like Teledyne in the hands of Henry Singleton used treasury stock like a master, increasing intrinsic value for long-term owners who stuck with the enterprise.
+A real-world example such as conglomerate Teledyne in the hands of its founder and CEO, Henry Singleton, used treasury stock very well, increasing intrinsic value for long-term owners who stuck with the enterprise.
 Singleton bought back stock aggressively when the shares of his company were inexpensive, and issued it liberally when he felt the stock was overvalued, bringing in cash to spend on more productive assets.

 A Repurchase Example

-Though not entirely related to treasury stock, one of the most famous, ill-timed examples to come out of corporate America in recent years was a deal in which the old Kraft company, spun out of Philip Morris, acquired Cadbury, issuing undervalued stock to pay for the overvalued acquisition.
+Though not entirely related to treasury stock, one of the most famous, ill-timed examples to come out of corporate America in recent years was a deal in which the old Kraft company, spun out of Philip Morris, acquired Cadbury, and issued undervalued stock to pay for the overvalued acquisition.

 Rosenfeld went with the former while the latter was left with the highly profitable but slow-growing grocery brands such as Maxwell House coffee and Jell-O pudding.
 Buffett and a buyout group with which he worked to buy H.J.
 Heinz ended up making a bid for Kraft Foods Group, merging it with Heinz to create The Kraft Heinz Company.
 Berkshire Hathaway now owns around 25 percent of it and is indirectly one of the largest packaged food empires in the world.